Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 There are many alternative versions of the S&P 500 index.

-The S&P Midcap 400 index, also known as the S&P 400 index, is tracking the performance of medium capitalization (mid-cap) companies from the U.S. stock market.
+The S&P Midcap 400 index, also known as the S&P 400 index, tracks the performance of medium capitalization (mid-cap) companies from the U.S. stock market.
 Its companies are just a bit smaller than the smallest company in the S&P 500 index.

-The S&P Smallcap 600 index, also known as the S&P 600 index, is tracking the performance of, you guessed it, small-capitalization (small-cap) companies from the American stock market.
+The S&P Smallcap 600 index, also known as the S&P 600 index, tracks the performance of, you guessed it, small-capitalization (small-cap) companies from the American stock market.
 Its companies are smaller than the smallest company from the S&P 400 index.

 S&P 500 ETFs

 Since the S&P 500 is only an index, you cannot directly invest in it.
 You could track the index yourself by buying all the companies from it.
-However, this would be highly inefficient and almost impossible unless your net worth is quite big.
-Therefore, you need to invest in the index through a mutual fund or an Exchange Traded Fund (ETF).
+However, this would be inefficient and almost impossible unless your net worth is big.
+Therefore, you must invest in the index through a mutual fund or an Exchange Traded Fund (ETF).
 Since most ETF providers also provide an equivalent mutual fund and vice-versa, we will look only at the ETFs tracking this index.

 The S&P 500 index is one of the most popular indexes that exist.
 As such, many funds are tracking this index.
 You will find many ETFs for this particular.
 Here are the three main ETFs tracking this index: